scerioli/Global-Preferences-Survey/Article/Article.md

 Likewise, gender differences were found to be highly associated with the Gender Equality Index conditional on log GDP per capita (fig. S6).
 This is quite strange frase.
 They are not associated "likewise"...
 Only Altruism (**), Negative Recipracy (*), and Patiance (*) with way higher p-values.
 I wonder what happence if WEF, instead of joint index is used.
 -->

-: Gender Equality Index and the Gender Development Index, conditional on Log GDP p/c, regressed on each single economic preference gender difference coefficient.
-Here reported are the correlation terms for the original analysis, the replication (using OLS) and the extended analysis (robust linear regression).

 Again, we see no statistically significant correlation between the gender differences in single economic preferences and the Gender Development Index, when controlling for the economic development.
 We find slightly larger correlation factor using the Gender Equality Index in our replication, but only one of them (corresponding to the "patience") is statistically significant below the 5% confidence level.
 Interestingly, the same small correlations can be seen in the original paper (Fig. S6, @FH_SM), even if a stronger and statistically significant correlation is found for the trust in the original paper.
 <!--